DVDAGames/elite-dangerous-journal-server/README.md

 any connected clients that would like to listen for and react to these Journal updates.

-There is an example client included in the repo's [examples](/tree/master/examples/) directory.
+There is an example client included in the repo's [examples](tree/master/examples/) directory.

-Currently, the server does not respond to any data sent by clients.
+Currently, the server does not respond to any data sent by clients, but in future iterations clients should be able to retrieve specific events from the Journal, all past events, etc. via a simple message to the Journal Server.

 ## Usage